math-zhenyizhang/math-zhenyizhang.github.io/_pages/about.md

 Biography
 ---
 Hi!
 I am Zhenyi, currently an undergraduate student in Mathematics and Applied Mathematics in Lanzhou University.
 And I'm expected to graduate in 2023.
 I have a great interest in applied mathematics, especially in the interdisciplinary field involving mathematics.
 Nowadays mathematics has played an important role in more and more scientific problems.
-We hope to apply rigorous mathematical models in more fields to reveal existing phenomena and solve practical problems.
+We hope to apply rigorous mathematical tools in more fields to reveal existing phenomena and solve practical problems.
 And that's what I want to pursue in the future.

 Grants
 ---